zammad/zammad-admin-documentation/settings/security/two-factor/security-keys.rst

 a device of user's choice.
 Which type can be used depends on the browser flavor and the platform of the user.

-Enabling the Security Keys method
+Enabling the Security Keys Method
 ---------------------------------

 To enable the method, just toggle the switch on in the settings.